Chakroun-Anas/turbo-console-log/README.md

 - turboConsoleLog.delemiterInsideMessage (string): The delimiter that will separate the different log message elements (file name, line number, class, function and variable)

+- turboConsoleLog.includeFileNameAndLineNum (boolean): Whether to include the file name and the line number of the log message.

 - turboConsoleLog.quote (enum): Double quotes (""), single quotes ('') or backtick(``).

 A wrapped log message :